 Touro University is a community of scholars and learners committed to maintaining the highest standards of personal integrity in all aspects of our professional and academic lives.
-Because intellectual integrity is a hallmark of scholarly and scientific inquiry as well as a core value of the Jewish tradition, students and faculty are expected to share a mutual respect for teaching, learning and the development of knowledge.
-They are expected to adhere to the highest standards of honesty, fairness, professional conduct of academic work and respect for all community members.
+Because intellectual integrity is a hallmark of ethical, scholarly, and scientific inquiry as well as a core value of the Jewish tradition, students and faculty are expected to share a mutual respect for teaching, learning and the development of knowledge.
+They are expected to adhere to the highest standards of honesty, fairness, and professional conduct in their academic work and respect for all community members.

 Academic dishonesty undermines our shared intellectual culture and our ability to trust one another.
 Faculty and administration bear a major responsibility for promoting a climate of integrity, both in the clarity with which they state their expectations and in the vigilance with which they monitor students.
-Students must avoid all acts of dishonesty, including, but not limited to, cheating on examinations, fabricating, tampering, lying and plagiarizing, as well as facilitating or tolerating the dishonesty of others.
+Students must avoid all acts of dishonesty, including, but not limited to, cheating on examinations, fabricating, tampering, lying, plagiarizing, and utilizing AI tools without acknowledgment of such, as well as facilitating or tolerating the dishonesty of others.
 Academic dishonesty lowers scholastic quality and defrauds those who will eventually depend on the knowledge and integrity of our graduates.
+Furthermore, it misrepresents student efforts and mastery of course material both absolutely, and relative to others in their courses.

 Touro University views violations of academic integrity with the utmost gravity.
-Such violations will lead to appropriate sanctions, up to and including expulsion from the University community.
+Such violations will lead to appropriate sanctions, up to and including expulsion from the university community.
 We commit ourselves to the shared vision of academic excellence that can only flourish in a climate of integrity.

-Touro University's policy on academic integrity, which is outlined in this document, is designed to guide students as they prepare assignments, take exams, and perform the work necessary to complete their degree requirements, and to provide a framework for faculty in fostering an intellectual environment based on the principles of academic integrity.
-It is presented here in order to educate the faculty on the enforcement of the policy.
+The Touro University policy on academic integrity, which is outlined in this document, is designed to guide students as they prepare assignments, take exams, and perform work necessary to complete their degree requirements, and to provide a framework for faculty in fostering an intellectual environment based on the principles of academic integrity.
+It is presented here in order to educate the faculty on the parameters of and the enforcement of the policy.